 Troika Consulting works really well for peer coaching or to help people grow individually.
+But you can also use it refactoring challenges.
 It is not necessarily the quality of ideas that works here, but the fact that two people with different perspectives offer suggestions.
-We tend to throw up a lot of roadblocks for ourselves that others aren’t limited by.
-What often happens during Troika Consulting, is that people realize that the roadblocks aren’t all that big or that there are novel ideas to deal with them.
+We tend to throw up a lot of roadblocks that others aren’t limited by.
+What often happens during Troika Consulting is that people realize that the roadblocks aren’t all that big or that there are novel ideas to deal with them.

 We’ve been using Liberating Structures for almost two years now.
 This involved many different facilitation mistakes and other valuable lessons that you can use for free :)

 - Don’t mess with the timeboxes.
 It might be tempting to extend them.
 We’ve learned that its often better to just repeat the structure if you really want to go deeper.
 This is especially true for 1–2–4-ALL, Impromptu Networking and Troika Consulting;

 - Rather than strongly demarcating the timeboxes strongly, guide people into the next step smoothly.
 Instead of saying “the individual timebox is now over.
 Now form pairs of two” say “Now that we’ve started our thinking, lets move into pairs and continue”;

 - When creating strings of structures, add so-called punctuations and energizers to maintain the energy of the group.
 Some structures, like ‘Heard Seen Respected’, Appreciative Interviews and ‘What I Need From You’ can be very taxing.
 Give people time to wind-down;

 - Don’t organize pairs and groups on behalf of the group, but let people self-organize.
 Its perfectly fine to do Impromptu Networking with several pairs and one group of three, for example;